Terror Train: Release

 The film was purchased for theatrical release in the United States by 20th Century Fox, who had recently garnered attention with the release of Star Wars (1977).
 The studio spent an estimated $5 million on an advertising campaign for the film, which would be their only foray into the slasher film sub-genre during its peak years.
 The campaign included billboards and trade advertisements, as well as several posters: the first one-sheet featured the killer dressed in the Groucho Marx mask, brandishing a knife; a second one-sheet emphasized the film's college youth setting, including the same image of the killer with a bonfire and a train in the foreground.
 Regarding the movie's release, Howard told Variety "I think we will just about slip in before the market becomes too saturated."
 Three of Curtis' horror films were released in 1980: Terror Train, Prom Night, and The Fog.

 Home media

 The film was first released on VHS home video in 1988 by CBS/Fox Video.
 The film was released twice on DVD by 20th Century Fox; once on September 7, 2004, as a single edition release and again on September 9, 2008, in a triple pack alongside Candyman: Farewell to the Flesh (1995) and The Fog.

 Shout!
 Factory released a collector's edition Blu-ray and DVD combo-pack under their Scream Factory label on October 16, 2012.
 Scorpion Releasing released a new limited edition Blu-ray edition on July 22, 2019, exclusively through Ronin Flix.
 Scorpion released a general retail Blu-ray edition of the film on April 7, 2020, in association with Kino Lorber.

 In the UK, 88 Films released a limited-edition Blu-ray on November 4, 2019, with a new HD transfer plus extra bonus content.

+Kino Lorber reissued the film on 4K UHD Blu-ray and standard Blu-ray format on May 26, 2026.